codersclub/DRKB/database/bde/api/data_access/index.md

 DbiUndeleteRecord:

-Undeletes a dBASE record that has been marked for deletion (a \"soft\" delete).
+Undeletes a dBASE record that has been marked for deletion (a "soft" delete).

 DbiVerifyField: